PowerSnail/PowerSnail.github.io/content/recipes/2022-02-02-chinese-caramel-color.md

 ![Syrup turning red](/images/chinese-caramel/caramel-5.jpg "# 420C00 Brick Red")

 When the syrup turns #420C00 (brick-red), pour 400 grams of boiling water into the pot to stop the cooking.
-Some splattering is to be expected.
+Be careful: some violent splattering is to be expected.

 ![Syrup diluted with water](/images/chinese-caramel/caramel-6.jpg "Pour water in to the pot")

-Keep stirring.
+Keep stirring, until the solution is even.

 ## Finalizing

 ![Caramel color in a bowl](/images/chinese-caramel/caramel-7.jpg "Final Product")

-Once the solution is even, pour it into a container.
+Here's our finished Chinese caramel color in a bowl.
+To use it, scoop a generous amount into your braised dish at the beginning of cooking.

 ![Caramel color as compared with black tea](/images/chinese-caramel/caramel-8.jpg "Caramel Color vs. Earl Grey")